 Volunteers of America offers people a very unique opportunity to put their faith into action.
 The Church of Volunteers of America acts as a servant to all other churches.
 We provide opportunities for individuals and congregations to express their faith in action.
 Working together with the help of our committed volunteer board members and volunteers, we can achieve our collective mission and make the world a more compassionate place to live.

-people received Volunteers of America services in Colorado last year
+Spiritual sessions with Volunteers of America Colorado ministers last year